Submitty/submitty.github.io/_docs/developer/migrations.md

     already exists.

-3. After you have written your migration to update an existing system and are satisfied that it works, you must also update the base .sql files used to create a new Submitty system.
-To accomplish this, run the following two commands from within Vagrant:
+3. After you have written your migration to update an existing system and are satisfied with it, you must also update the base .sql files used to create a new Submitty system.
+To accomplish this, first apply the migration that you wrote in the previous step, placing the DB into the desired end state, and then run the following command from within the Vagrant VM:

     ```bash
     sudo python3 /usr/local/submitty/GIT_CHECKOUT/Submitty/migration/run_migrator.py -e master -e course dump
     ```

     This will update `migration/migrator/data/submitty_db.sql` and `migration/migrator/data/course_tables.sql`.
     If you only wish to update one of them, you can use just `-e master` for `submitty_db.sql` and `-e course` and `course_tables.sql`.